pavanjava/svelte-course/README.md

 # svelte-course
-This branch demonstrates svelte concepts of CSS & Conditional CSS
+This branch demonstrates svelte concepts of passing props native to component and from external component